Event Terms and Conditions 2019

 - physical assault (including unwelcome touching or groping)

 The ECPR expects participants to act appropriately to mitigate or avoid potential harm to a fellow participant should they witness any behaviour they feel to be inappropriate.
 In situations where a participant feels a fellow participant is in imminent physical danger at an event they should alert ECPR or local staff or security immediately.

 The Executive Committee has appointed two senior scholars from within the ECPR's membership - Yvonne Galligan and Hanspeter Kriesi - who participants wishing to report any behaviour they consider to be unacceptable or in contravention of the Code of Conduct can approach.
 The appointed officers can be approached either during an event or via email to Yvonne Galligan or Hanspeter Kriesi.

 All complaints will be passed on to the Executive Committee and treated in a confidential manner.
 In the first instance, it is anticipated that the role of the appointed officers will be kept quite limited (i.e. that this process will evolve over time).
 The ECPR does not currently have a process to investigate, review evidence, rule on complaints or issue sanctions, but will instead monitor complaints for patterns of behaviour and regularly review whether any action or revision to this policy may be required.

 Travel and accommodation

 The ECPR is not responsible for your personal travel, accommodation or food/beverages during the event.
-If you have any questions regarding local amenities, please visit a member of the ECPR staff at the registration/information desk.
+If you have any questions regarding local amenities, please speak to a member of the ECPR staff at the registration/information desk.

 To be eligible for a discounted student registration fee, you must provide proof of student status by the registration deadline.
 Proof of student status is valid in the form of either a University ID card (valid for the period that the event is being held) or a letter from your institution confirming that you will be a student at the time of the event.
 If you fail to show valid proof, you will be charged the standard registration fee.